SWAT-NN: Simultaneous Weights and Architecture Training for Neural Networks in a Latent Space: Methodology

 \subsubsection{Training Autoencoder}

 We generate input vectors $x$ , and feed them into the input MLP $\mathcal{N}_s$ to obtain the corresponding outputs.
 Each input MLP is then passed through the autoencoder to produce decoded MLPs with varying depths $\{1, 2, \dots, L\}$.
-We adopt a minimum-loss objective to encourage functional similarity between the input MLP and its decoded variants \cite{huang2025simultaneous}.
+To capture the diverse functional properties of neural networks, we train the autoencoder on a large-scale collection of synthetically generated MLPs spanning a wide range of architectures and behaviors.
+We adopt a minimum-loss objective to encourage functional similarity between the input MLP and its decoded variants.
 The loss function is defined as:

-where $\mathcal{N}_s(x)$ denotes the output of the original input MLP evaluated at input $x$, and $[D_i(E(\mathcal{N}_s))](x)$ denotes the output of the decoded MLP with $i$ hidden layers, reconstructed from the embedding and evaluated at the same input $x$.
+where $\mathcal{N}_s(x)$ denotes the output of the original input MLP evaluated at input $x$, and $[D_i(E(\mathcal{N}_s))](x)$ denotes the output of the decoded MLP with $i$ hidden layers, reconstructed from the bottleneck embedding and evaluated at the same input $x$.
 This objective encourages at least one decoded MLP to closely approximate the functional behavior of the original MLP across all sampled inputs.
 It effectively pulls functionally similar MLPs closer together in the embedding space.